 After initial setup, you can return to the dashboard page to configure additional services at any time.
 In the Protected Resources section, click a resource to view the components you need to configure.
 See how it works.

-The Activity Graph shows the number of active user sessions on the identity routers in your deployment over time.
+The Activity Graph is for SSO deployments.
+It shows the number of active user sessions on the identity routers in your deployment over time.
 Using the drop-down list at the top of the graph, you can customize the graph to display data for one identity router, or the combined total for all identity routers.
 Use this information to track periods of peak usage and determine off-peak hours during which to plan maintenance.

 Use the Publish Status to determine if there are pending configuration changes to be published, or if another administrator recently published changes to the identity routers and the Cloud Authentication Service.
 This section displays the following: